daswer123/canvas-zoom-lite/README.md

-# AUTOMATIC1111 added this extension to webui version 1.4.0
+# AUTOMATIC1111 added this extension to webui version 1.4.0.
+From version 1.4.0 this extension will now be the buildin solution

 # Canvas zoom lite